radlinskii/junior-interpreter/README.md

 ## Contributing

 Found a bug or typo?
 Create an issue [here](https://github.com/radlinskii/junior-interpreter/issues/new).
-You are also welcome fork this repository and create PRs, but remember to create an issue and assign it to yourself first.
+You are also welcome to fork this repository and create PRs, but remember to create an issue and assign it to yourself first.

 ## Authors